Kasatusss/cigarette_butt_segmentation/README.md

 # cigarette_butt_segmentation
 Computer Vision task for Internship on MIL
+See *notebooks/Demo.ipynb*.